 Nonlinearities are essential to information processing and are provided by the Hodgkin-Huxley model, but linear models are easier.
 "Although it can be argued that a linear analysis of a nonlinear phenomenon does not do justice to it, it will certainly help us to understand certain aspects of the mechanism underlying the phenomenon."
-(P. 245.)
+(245.)
 In further modeling, Koch linearizes the Hodgkin-Huxley equations, the potassium current, the sodium current, and the membrane impedance (resistance) of a patch of squid axon.
-(Pp. 232-247.)
+(232-247.)

-Other platonic features of current scientific brain models are identified in Koch' monograph: (1) generalization from experiments performed on the giant axon of a squid with a "so-called space clamp [that] keeps the potential along the entire axon spatially uniform" (p.
-144) - the Hodgkin-Huxley "model is based on voltage- and space-clamped data" (p.
-161) - "Indeed, action potentials [in other animal experiments] do not show any hyperpolarization, unlike those of the giant squid axon" (p.
-165); (2) homogenization of the environment in models ("The extracellular space is reduced to a homogeneous resistive milieu" - p.
-47); (3) Kirchoff's current law, suitable for electronics components but not for electro-chemical processes in living organisms (Pp. 9, 17, 30, etc. - likewise, James wrote: "The currents, once in, must find a way out."); (4) compartmental modeling, "a system of ... equations, corresponding to small patches of neuronal membrane that are isopotential..." (p.
-60, emphasis added, identifying quasi-static elements).
+Koch incorporates other platonic features of current brain models: (1) generalization from experiments performed on the giant axon of a squid with a "so-called space clamp [that] keeps the potential along the entire axon spatially uniform" (144) - the Hodgkin-Huxley "model is based on voltage- and space-clamped data" (161) - "Indeed, action potentials [in other animal experiments] do not show any hyperpolarization, unlike those of the giant squid axon" (165); (2) homogenization of the environment in models ("The extracellular space is reduced to a homogeneous resistive milieu" - p.
+47); (3) Kirchoff's "current-conservation" law, suitable for electronics components, but not for electro-chemical processes in living organisms, where "charge conservation" is the rule and processes have variable rates.
+(Pp. 9, 17, 30, etc. - likewise, James wrote: "The currents, once in, must find a way out."); (4) compartmental modeling, "a system of ... equations, corresponding to small patches of neuronal membrane that are isopotential..."
+(60, emphasis added, identifying quasi-static elements).

 Koch's brain models aim to show how brains are computers.
 He applies methods of platonic science with skill and ingenuity.
-My conclusion, however, is that the results are meager.
-Although the constructions are carefully shaped and directed toward the computational target, the target is not reached.
+My conclusion, however, is that useful results are meager.
+Although the constructions are carefully shaped and directed towards the computational target, the target is not reached.
 Actual computations are few and far between and no general conception unites or organizes them.
-There is little in such computational speculations to suggest how images connect to action or to suggest applications to actual life.
+Such computational speculations do not point towards actions or selections, much less towards consciousness; and there is little to suggest applications to actual life.

-6. In new alternative constructions, "beats" of actual life, along with wags of a Dogtail, are modeled by movements of muscle-like modules.
-Temporal forms based on such movements include episodic balancing forms that are embodied in new technologies as Shimmering Sensitivity, a principle of freedom, and that also govern sports contests and jury trials.
-Outcomes of such events often turn on personal efforts and personal decisions that occur during transformational critical moments.
+6. In new constructions, "beats" and other movements of actual life are modeled by wags of a Dogtail built from muscle-like modules.
+Temporal forms based on such movements include episodic balancing forms that are embodied in new technologies as Shimmering Sensitivity, a principle of freedom, and that also control sports competitions and jury trials.
+Outcomes of such contests often turn on personal efforts and personal decisions that occur during transformational critical moments.

-Critical analysis of the "modern scientific view" in § 4 shows that such a view is based on a set of spatial forms and on successes in applying those forms to certain phenomena, e.g., spheres moving solely under the influence of gravity in empty space and pV=RT relations of a dilute gas in a closed container.
-Building on such paradigms, scientific forms have been successfully applied to numerous phenomena and have been embodied in wonderful technologies.
+The foregoing critical analysis of the "modern scientific view" shows that such a view is based on a set of spatial forms and on successes in applying those forms to certain phenomena, beginning with massive spheres moving solely under the influence of gravity in empty space and similarly idealized pV=RT relations of a dilute gas in a closed container.
+Methods originally developed for the inherent and rigid symmetries of empty space have been extended into other domains that could be similarly symmetrized.
+Building on such paradigms, scientific forms have been successfully applied to numerous phenomena and have led to wonderful technologies.